 - What is there to do in Mannheim at night?

 - Is Mannheim worth visiting?

-You shouldn’t wonder anymore about what to do in Mannheim, Germany.
-Here is a comprehensive list including tourist attractions, nightlife, points of interest, and museums.
+No need to wonder anymore about what to do in Mannheim, Germany.
+Here is a comprehensive list of tourist attractions, nightlife, points of interest, and museums.

 1. Make Your Way to Mannheim Water Tower (Wasserturm)

-Wassertum, as the locals fondly call it, is such an excellent place to meet up with your friends as you enjoy takeaway lunch or coffee in the heart of the city.
+Wassertum, as the locals fondly call it, is an excellent place to meet up with your friends as you enjoy takeaway lunch or coffee in the city’s center.
 It’s one of the top things to see in Mannheim, Germany.

 See Related: Is Germany Safe to Visit?

 2. Tour Luisenpark Gardens

 Address: Theodor-Heuss-Anlage 2, 68165 Mannheim, Germany